John Fulgham

-John Thomas Fulgham (born June 9, 1956 in St. Louis, Missouri) is a former right-handed Major League Baseball pitcher who played from 1979 to 1980 for the St. Louis Cardinals.
+John Thomas Fulgham (born June 9, 1956) is a former right-handed Major League Baseball pitcher who played from 1979 to 1980 for the St. Louis Cardinals.
 One of the team's promising pitching prospects in the late-1970s, his big league career was cut short because of a rotator cuff tear.
 His wife is the great-granddaughter of Effie Norton.

 Before professional baseball

 Prior to professional baseball he attended Pattonville High School and then Yavapai Junior College and University of Miami.

 Draft and early minor leagues

 Originally drafted by the New York Yankees 15th overall in the 1976 amateur draft, Fulgham did not sign.
 Drafted again 15th overall in the secondary phase of the 1976 amateur draft by the Cardinals, he signed and began his professional career with the GCL Cardinals.
 With the GCL Cardinals, Fulgham went 3–3 with a 3.38 ERA in 56 innings (12 games).
 For the St. Petersburg Cardinals in 1977, he went 18–6 with a 2.05 ERA in 26 games (202 innings).
 He pitched for the Arkansas Travelers in 1978, going 9–7 with a 4.03 ERA in 154 innings.